alex-gutev/live_cells/README.md

 This is not only simpler but more efficient since the argument cells are determined at compile time.

-The `eq` and `neq` method create cells which compare two cells for equality and inequality, respectively.
+The `eq` and `neq` methods create cells which compare two cells for equality and inequality, respectively.

 ```dart